datalad-handbook/book/docs/basics/101-136-filesystem.rst

    and feels like a move on the file system for you is actually a move plus a content change for Git.

-Therefore, while it might be startling if you've moved a file and can not open it directly afterwards, everything will be rectified by :command:`datalad save` as well.

 .. gitusernote:: git annex fix